 See also: Teeth Gap Problem, Reason To Avail Of Overbite Correction, Numerous Factors That Can Cause Open Bite

 How is Crossbite Treated?

-In children, sometimes removable appliances may be used to treat crossbite.
-Generally, crossbite is resolved through the help and expertise of a professional orthodontist.
+In children, sometimes removable appliances may be used to treat crossbites.
+Generally, crossbites are resolved through the help and expertise of a professional orthodontist.
 An orthodontic specialist will recommend that a client avail of braces to fix crossbite in order to pull or push teeth into proper alignment.
-Braces are usually kept on anywhere between a year and three years depending on the extent of repair, and are then replaced with retainers to reinforce change and proper alignment.
+Braces are usually kept on anywhere between a year and three years depending on the extent of repair and are then replaced with retainers to reinforce change and proper alignment.